Lucy Lawless

 Biography of Lucy Lawless

-Lucy Lawless is a New Zealand actress who gained worldwide fame for her leading role in the TV series "Xena: Warrior Princess," which aired in the late 1990s.
+Lucy Lawless is a New Zealand actress who shot to global stardom playing the title role in "Xena: Warrior Princess," the hit TV series that ran in the late 1990s.
 Lawless is also known as a model, singer, director, producer, and Greenpeace activist.
-In 2024, her fans were delighted by the news that the actress returned to the screen as Lucretia in the series "Spartacus: House of Ashur."
+In 2024, fans celebrated her return to television as Lucretia in "Spartacus: House of Ashur."

 Lucy Lawless